Dear Hormones,

 - a licensed health care provider for medical conditions, especially for severe "out of normal range" results

-- or a health care consultant for nutrition and supplements that will support your results
+- or a healthcare consultant for nutrition and supplements that will support your results

 - Step 3: Develop a plan based on your hormone test results, establishing a one-year or more outlook.